 Once you’ve got a handle on what a fever’s purpose is, when you need to call the doctor and how to monitor your child’s behavior and temperature, you can give him the appropriate attention needed as he deals with his fever and whatever sickness he has–albeit minor or major.

-Additionally, do not give your child a cold bath or use alcohol to bathe him as a way of decreasing their temperature.
+Additionally, don’t give your child a cold bath or use alcohol to bathe him as a way of decreasing their temperature.
 It will only increase it and make matters worse.
 Try giving your child a lukewarm bath and dress him in light, comfortable clothes.

 Every child experiences fevers.
 It can be scary to go through as a parent when they’re so small and so frail, but the fever will pass and they’ll be back to feeling like themselves again.